-As we move into this election season, let me give you this pledge – I am a supporter of the Rural Crescent and will always fight to protect it.
+Let me be clear, I am a supporter of the Rural Crescent and will always fight to protect it.

 Over the years, this commitment to the Rural Crescent has put me at odds with several of my colleagues on the Board of County Supervisor, the Prince William Chamber of Commerce leadership, VDOT, the Commonwealth Transportation Board (CTB), Dominion Power, residential developers, and even a governor or two.
-But let me be clear, my loyalties are, and will always be, with the people of Prince William County.
+But my loyalties are, and will always be, with the people of Prince William County.

-From standing against the Bi-County Parkway and having it removed from the County’s Comprehensive Plan to fighting against every above ground option from Dominion Power, we have all stood together in our common goal to protect our quality of life.
-We all have shown our dedication and willingness to fight against organizations with tremendous resources.
+From standing against the Bi-County Parkway and having it removed from the County’s Comprehensive Plan to fighting against every above ground option from Dominion Power, to opposing opening up this area to Data Centers, we have all stood together in our common goal to protect our quality of life. e all have shown our dedication and willingness to fight against organizations with tremendous resources.
 It’s clear, however, that the threats will not cease and that we have much work ahead of us.

 It's critical we all continue to stand together – a united front against the enemies of the Rural Crescent.